Gut Brain Dysfunction

 A healthy digestive system is full of beneficial bacteria.
 These bacteria make vitamins that are essential to our health, such as vitamin K (needed for bone formation and blood clotting); and biotin, a B-complex vitamin necessary for activating enzymes that convert food to energy.
 The good bacteria also regulate the metabolism of cholesterol, detoxify poisons, and help to maintain a normal pH balance in the stomach.

-- Bad bacteria produce toxins that trigger the immune system in the gut.
+After all, nearly three quarters of all your immune cells reside in your GI tract.
 The brain is alerted to inflammation by the immune system via protein molecules known as cytokines; in response, the brain releases stress hormones, and neurotransmitter levels are altered.
-This can lead to a variety of mental health problems:
+This can lead to a variety of brain symtpoms:

-- Fermentation of starches produces toxic levels of ammonia, which can result damage to brain cells, causing:
+If that's not bad enough, fermentation of certain starches produces toxic levels of ammonia, which can result damage to brain cells, causing:

 © 2009 Aristo Vojdani, PhD

 Digestive system balance can be upset by a number of elements, including diet, medications, stress, toxins and other environmental factors.

 When any of these occur, gut-brain balance is thrown into chaos.
 Neurotransmitters send faulty messages, causing a multitude of health problems; the body is also prevented from absorbing the nutrients it needs to maintain healthy function.